system76/docs/_articles/upgrade-pop.md

 ![Image Name](/images/upgrade-pop/about-download-complete.png)

-Once the download is complete you will receive a second notification saying the upgrade is ready.
+Once the download is complete, you will receive a second notification saying the upgrade is ready.

 Click on the notification and your computer will restart to the upgrade screen.

-After the upgrade is finished you will be taken back to the login page, and voila!
+After the upgrade is finished, you will be taken back to the login page, and voila!
 Your system is now running Pop!\_OS 19.10!

 ### Backup Your Files

-The upgrade process will leave your files intact, but it's always a good idea to play it safe, and create a backup of any important files.
+The upgrade process will leave your files intact, but it's always a good idea to play it safe and create a backup of any important files.
 Please read our article on [how to backup your files](/articles/backup-files/) for helpful instructions.

 ### Create Installation USB (Optional)